aws-samples/automated-meeting-scribe-and-summarizer/README.md

 # Automated Meeting Scribe and Summarizer

 Using this application's website, you can invite an AI-assisted scribe to your upcoming Amazon Chime or Webex meeting(s) to get a follow-up email with the speaker list, chat history, attachments, and transcript, as well as a summary and action items.
 You don't even need to be present in a meeting for your invited scribe to join.
 Each scribe is linked to your email for identification.
 The scribe also redacts sensitive personally identifiable information (PII) by default.
-All processing, from transcription to summarization, is done within the account that the CDK is deployed in.
+All processing, from transcription to summarization, is done within the account that the CDK is deployed to.

 ## Architecture